ellehailu/coffee-shop-inventory-tracker/README.md

 ## Known Bugs

-- The user is not able to "sell" any coffee.
+- The user is not able to "sell" coffee.

 ## License